Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages & Misc.:

 She also made a voyage to Takoradi the following spring, arriving on Apr.
-6 -1941, having taken on board 60 aircraft in New York the previous month, a very important "cargo" for the British in the Middle East at that time, and while at Takoradi she was ordered to take on as many additional aircraft as she could possibly hold, then continued to Suez, where she arrived safely, though without escort (note that the archive document referred to above, does not mention Suez in this period).
+6 -1941, having taken on board 60 aircraft in New York the previous month, a very important "cargo" for the British in the Middle East at that time, and while at Takoradi she was ordered to take on as many additional aircraft as she could possibly hold, then continued to Suez, where she arrived safely, though without escort (it'll be noticed that Page 1 does not mention Suez in this period).

 She subsequently made a voyage to Freetown, having joined Convoy OS 13, which originated in Liverpool on Nov.
 30-1941; K. G. Meldahl, carrying a general cargo and war stores, started out from Oban on Dec.
 1 and arrived Freetown on the 21st.
-The Norwegian Finnanger, Siljestad and Velox are also listed.
+The Norwegian Finnanger, Siljestad and Velox are also listed (link in the table above).

-In Febr.-1942, she can be found going in the other direction with Convoy SL 100, which left Freetown on Febr.
+In Febr.-1942, she can be found going in the other direction, together with Siljestad, in Convoy SL 100, which left Freetown on Febr.
 9 and arrived Liverpool on March 4; K. G. Meldahl stopped at Oban that day.
 Her cargo is given as W. A. produce, and she was also carrying mail and passengers.
 The following month, we find her in Convoy OS 24, voyaging from Oban to Freetown (station 43), arriving Freetown on Apr.
-22. Again, ref. external links in the Voyage Record for more convoy details.
+22. Acasta and Norma are also named in this convoy.
+Again, ref. external links in the Voyage Record for more details.

 Final Fate - 1942: